Law Firm Marketing Expert Witness

 Ross and his many marketing initiatives have received dozens of international marketing awards from the LMA, ABA, and ALA, and a “Marketing Masters” award from Inc. magazine.
-A former LMA Vice President and the 2013 Chair of the LMA’s Ethics Committee, Ross has received the LMA’s first Lifetime Achievement Award (1998), and numerous other honors, including its grand prize “Best of Show” honor five times.
+A former LMA Vice President and the 2013 and 2014 Chair of the LMA’s Ethics Committee, Ross has received the LMA’s first Lifetime Achievement Award (1998), and numerous other honors, including its grand prize “Best of Show” honor five times.

 He has trained tens of thousands of lawyers worldwide, and speaks knowledgeably about all types of marketing and business-development techniques, and the full range of marketing tools used by 21st-century law firms.
 Click here to see over 100 examples of his work for law firms worldwide.

-Ross would be a persuasive law firm expert witness in matters relating to branding, differentiation, and reputation development; sales techniques and client development; websites, online, and digital marketing, including PPC / AdWords; social media like LinkedIn, Google, Facebook, and Twitter; the history and development of marketing law and other professional-services firms; and many other areas.
+Ross is a persuasive law firm expert witness in matters relating to branding, differentiation, and reputation development; sales techniques and client development; websites, online, and digital marketing, including PPC / AdWords; social media like LinkedIn, Google, Facebook, and Twitter; the history and development of marketing law and other professional-services firms; and many other areas.